John Travolta, Chad Smith Join Foo Fighters On Stage For Their New York Concert

 Iconic actor John Travolta and Red Hot Chili Pepper’s drummer Chad Smith both returned to share the stage with the Foo Fighters at their Jones Beach show in New York last night.

 John Travolta previously joined the Foos on stage back in April during their show.
-Frontman Dave Grohl introduced Travolta who came out on stage and hugged the frontman and then waved to the crowd and returned backstage.
+Frontman Dave Grohl introduced Travolta, who came out on stage and hugged the frontman and then waved to the crowd and returned backstage.

-Ultimate Classic Rock reported today that Travolta returned to the stage last night for the New York crowd only this time, Travolta busted out some dance moves while the band played a cover of “You’re The One That I Want” from Travolta’s iconic 1978 movie Grease.
+Ultimate Classic Rock reported today that Travolta returned to the stage last night for the New York crowd only this time, Travolta busted out some dance moves while the band played a cover of “You’re The One That I Want” from Travolta’s iconic 1978 movie, Grease.
 The singer mimed some of moves from his performance in the movie before once again waving to the crowd and heading backstage.

 “Ladies and gentlemen, this is a Foo Fighters show, you know that, right?” said Dave Grohl.
 “You get John Travolta coming out.”